ronkuby-mage/fire-mage-simulation/README.md

 **Steps to determine stat weighting:**
-1) Use Table 1 to determine which configuration best fits your raid in terms of boss kill time and average mage gear level.
+1) Use Table 1 to determine which configuration (row) best fits your raid in terms of boss kill time and average mage gear level.
-2) Follow the link in the "stat weights" column.
-3) Select whether your raid has world buffs or not -- this will also determine the optimal rotation.
+2) Follow the link in the "stat weights" column according to whether your raid had world buffs -- this will also determine the optimal rotation.
-4) Pick the applicable (# mages)/(hit %) cell.
+3) Pick the applicable cell according to the number of mages and average hit %.

 ## Fire Mage Simulations